Masonry

 “You are wrong,” I said.
 “You caused every one of these issues.”
 Then I reminded him how the direction of the business falls squarely on his shoulders.

-It was a tough lesson for him to hear, but I am glad that we are close enough that he did not take offense.
+It was a tough lesson for him to hear, but I’m glad that we’re close enough that he did not take offense.

 I told him that to the degree that he hates his company, I love mine.
 Where do our differences lie?
 You might think he is simply dealing with a bigger load.
 However, that is not the case because I have 25 times more employees across eight companies.